FAQ

 How much does it cost for your course?

-Oregon ACES is determined to make sure that training is available statewide as affordable as possible by developing the content in a modular format and implementing a 'train the trainer' program.
-As soon as the Basic program is ratified and we have a course schedule, any fees will be determined and posted
+Oregon ACES is determined to make sure that training is available as affordable as possible by developing the content in a modular format and implementing a 'train the trainer' program.
+Since each class requires a student workbook and associated materials, the classes will not be more than $25.
+Some classes may cost the user less if sponsored by a local agency.

-Tentatively we anticipate 3 years.
+The certificate is valid for three (3) years.
 Any skills-based certification should require some maintenance (in the form of continuing education) and possibly recertification.
 Other volunteer professionals such as volunteer fire or Search and Rescue (SAR) personnel have these requirements.
-As soon as this part of the program is ratified it will be made public on the website.
+There are six (6) hours of continuing education to be documented when applying to renew your certification.

 Can ARES utilize this training program?

-Yes!
+Yes, several units already are!
 At the national organization level, ARES is very supportive of training.
 Every effort has been made by the development team to include various local emcomm resources including ARES in the development of the program.
 After inital development of the Basic Operator outline, it was posted and we encouraged input from everyone to make sure that content covered would meet everyone's needs.
-There is a fair amount of latitude at the county EC level so response may differ, but your EC should be able to tell you to what extent ARES supports you attending training and receiving certification as an Emcomm Operator.

 Does this replace the need for local training?